 - Pop in the whole spices, that’s the cardamom, cloves, bay leaves and cinnamon stick.4 cardamom, 3 cloves, 2 bay leaf, Cinnamon stick

 - Sprinkle in turmeric, coriander and chilli powders.
-Stir well.1 tsp turmeric powder, 1 tbsp coriander powder, 1 tsp Kashmiri chilli powder
+Stir well.1 teaspoon turmeric powder, 1 tablespoon coriander powder, 1 teaspoon Kashmiri chilli powder

 - Pour in the cashew paste from the blender.
 Stir well.
 It will thicken quite quickly, so best to keep it over a medium heat.

-- Loosen with the water, then sprinkle in the sugar.300 ml water, 1 tsp sugar
+- Loosen with the water, then sprinkle in the sugar.300 ml water, 1 teaspoon sugar

 - Pop in the tofu then cover with a lid and simmer for 15 mins.
 Oil should start coming out of the edge of the sauce once it is nearly ready.560 g tofu

 - Finish by adding in coconut cream, desiccated coconut, salt and garam masala.
 Stir well.
 Remove the whole spices.
-Feel free to add slightly more coconut cream or water to make the gravy looser, or don’t add any extra and serve with the thick and creamy sauce.4 tbsp coconut cream, ¾ tsp salt, 2 tbsp desiccated coconut, 1 tsp garam masala
+Feel free to add slightly more coconut cream or water to make the gravy looser, or don’t add any extra and serve with the thick and creamy sauce.4 tablespoon coconut cream, ¾ teaspoon salt, 2 tablespoon desiccated coconut, 1 teaspoon garam masala

 - Use kashmiri chilli powder or paprika powder.
 Not hot chilli powder.
 It will be too spicy for a korma if you use hot chilli powder!